Misdemeanor to felony: WPD and local dealership plea lawmakers for change in car theft penalties

 Brunow said it also creates an issue with repeat offenders.

 “We’re seeing some repeat offenders.
-One instance was we had a suspect that was charged later that week was arrested, was charged and then was arrested again,and just last week he committed a burglary and stole the car from the residence.
-So we do see a small amount of those are those repeat offenders, which is, which is incredibly frustrating,” said Brunow.
+One instance was we had a suspect that was charged later that week was arrested, was charged, and then was arrested again, and just last week, he committed a burglary and stole the car from the residence.
+So we do see a small amount of those who are those repeat offenders, which is, which is incredibly frustrating,” said Brunow.

 These issues are why the Wichita Police Department said they are urging Kansas lawmakers to create a law to make auto thefts a felony.
 The department also hopes Kansans will call their lawmakers, so if they are in that situation, the thieves can be put behind bars.